Oleg Kashin

-Oleg Vladimirovich Kashin (Оле́г Влади́мирович Ка́шин; born 17 June 1980) is a Russian journalist and writer known for his political articles.
+Oleg Vladimirovich Kashin (Оле́г Влади́мирович Ка́шин; born 17 June 1980) is a London-based Russian journalist, columnist and writer known for his political articles.

 Early life

-Oleg Vladimirovich Kashin was born 17 June 1980 in Kaliningrad.
+Oleg Vladimirovich Kashin was born on 17 June 1980 in Kaliningrad.

-In March 2003, he graduated from the Baltic Fishing Fleet State Academy in Kaliningrad with a degree a maritime navigation.
+In March 2003, he graduated from the Baltic Fishing Fleet State Academy in Kaliningrad with a degree in maritime navigation.
 Kashin sailed twice to sea on a sailing ship Kruzenshtern, being a deck hand and a navigator intern.
-Participant in international sailing regatta.
+He also participated in international sailing regatta.

-Career
+Early career

 While studying at the Baltic State Fishing Fleet Academy, Kashin wrote for Komsomolskaya Pravda in Kaliningrad where he expressed rather sharp views.
 He continued to work for that newspaper up to 2003, specializing on exclusive interviews and special reports, then moved to Moscow and started working as a journalist for Komsomolskaya Pravda in Moscow.
 After a while, he left the newspaper, became a staff writer at Kommersant and became the leading Russian journalist covering youth political movements, ranging broadly from the National Bolshevik Party to Nashi.
 He left Kommersant in June 2005, dissatisfied with the dismissal of the director-general Andrei Vassiliev.

 In 2007, Kashin became a regular author and a deputy editor of the Ŗusskaya zhizn (The Russian Life) magazine.
 In 2009, Kashin returned to Kommersant as a special correspondent.

+Later Career, post-2010

+In 2011, Kashin was present at the meeting with then US Vice President Joe Biden, as part of a group of Russian public figures.

+In November 2012, he was fired due to a lack of performance, as reported by the newspaper's management.

+After relocating to Geneva in 2013, Kashin continued writing for Republic.ru, Colta.ru, and Sputnik and Pogrom.
+In 2014, he created his own website Kashin.guru for "new Russian intelligentsia".
+From September 2015 to January 2020, he hosted his own show of the same name at the TV Rain.

+After moving to London in April 2016, Kashin has successively worked for Echo of Moscow (as a guest host), Republic.ru (as an exclusive columnist), Komsomolskaya Pravda Radio (as a co-host to Maria Baronova).
+In 2019, he launched his own YouTube channel.
+Since 2020, Kashin has been a permanent commentator for Ilya Varlamov's weekly news show.
+Since 2021, he has been a co-host of Mikhail Svetov's weekly live broadcast.